 Happy New Year Everybody!

-I want to thank Ken Lounsbery for his incredible leadership over the past 18 months.
-He leaves big shoes to fill.
-However, I am excited and honored to take the reins and continue to help facilitate the incredible work of our ECF members.
-It is important to acknowledge our entire board and the extra efforts of those leading our committees this year.
+I hope everyone had a wonderful holiday season!
+It is important to acknowledge our entire board and the extra efforts of those leading our committees this past year.
 Rita Bowcock, Donna Aeling and Susan Greenstein lead our events committee.
-Rick Paul is our current grant chair; Rosemary Burson leads our Impact committee, following our grantees to ensure that the funds granted are used correctly with the most impact.
-Rosemary will follow Rick as our Grant Chair.
-Rachel Currington is our membership chair and will be unveiling a special membership program during the month of February.
+Rosemary Burson is our current grant chair; and leads our Impact committee, following up with our grantees to ensure that the funds granted are used correctly with the most impact.
+Rachel Currington is our membership chair.
 Leading our Special Projects committee is Lisa Ruder.
-Lisa has done absolutely amazing work.
-Having been the project manager for the construction of the Arch donated to the City by ECF, she is now leading the additional beautification projects which includes the ongoing mural project and our partnership with the City of Escondido.
-If you would like to help and participate on ANY of these committees let me know or contact Trudy Armstrong at firstname.lastname@example.org.
-We would love to have you participate!
+Lisa has done amazing work.
+Having been the project manager for the construction of the Arch donated to the City by Escondido Community Foundation (ECF), Lisa is now leading the additional beautification projects which include the ongoing mural project.

 There is still the opportunity to purchase a name plaque on the Giving Arch.
 This revenue will go directly into our Special Projects Funds for either city beautification or unknown emerging needs.
 Your choice.
-Don’t be left off.
-Contact Trudy Armstrong email@example.com or 619 764 8602 for more information
+Don’t be left out.
+Contact Trudy Armstrong at email@example.com or call 619-764-8602 for more information.

-THANK YOU for all you do for, and in, our community.
-Your commitment to preserving and protecting the future of our community through you donations to our Community Foundation is making Escondido a better place to live, work and play.
+THANK YOU for all you do for and within our community.
+Your commitment to preserving and protecting the future of our community through your donations to our Community Foundation is making Escondido a better place to live, work and play.

 Please know how much your generosity is appreciated.